Elodie Mandel is head of Unify group’s 3 women's brands: AuFeminin, Parole de Mamans and Beauté Test.

 Its added value compared to a non-exclusive piece or a competitor must be perceptible at a glance.
 From just the title and photo, readers should see that there’s a different angle here, more expertise and deeper analysis.

-The article's goal: Increase to convert users through a funnel towards bringing a higher
+The article’s goal: Increase engagement to convert users through a funnel towards bringing a higher ARPU

-It's a success if: the time spent on-page is high.
-We also look at rates/ rates.
+It’s a success if: the time spent on-page is high.
+We also look at registration rates/conversion rates.

 3) Reach a large audience